scotchka/scotchka.github.io/2019/03/30/why_is_an_omnivore_a_kind_of_vegetarian.rst

 >>> get_calories(Meat('steak', 500))
 500

-This ability to replace with a subtype is known as the "Liskov Substitution Principle".
+This ability to replace with a subclass is known as the "Liskov Substitution Principle".

 Now let's turn to the consumers of food.
 Here is a possible class hierarchy: